-Here’s a list of questions we’re most often asked by students who’d like to live in university accommodation.
+Here’s a list of questions we’re often asked by students who’d like to live in university accommodation.

-If you have any other questions, please contact us.
+If you've got any other questions, please contact us.

 There are two easy steps:

 make sure you've read about all your options

 apply online (you'll need your ARU student ID number).

 There are full instructions about logging in and how to book a room on our online portal.
 You can start an application and log back in another time to complete it.

 If you need any help, contact the Residential Service.

 We can usually offer rooms to most new, first-year students, but we can’t guarantee accommodation.